 In at least one way – a tangential way – yes.

 I say all this to remind myself what matters.
-It is possible to get so wrapped up in the course or so involved in ideals of awakening or so invested in spiritual literature that our sleep only deepens and the ego’s stranglehold tightens.
-Sometimes the best way to learn about Love is to simply get out there and show a little of it.
+It is possible to get so wrapped up in the course or so involved in ideals of awakening or so invested in religious and philosophical literature that our spiritual sleep only deepens and the ego’s stranglehold tightens.
+Sometimes the best way to learn about Love is to simply get out there and show a little of it to our brothers and sisters.